Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_18">
 </codeblock>

 To finish, we want to plot same graphs but without the variance.
+This very important step makes it possible to compare individuals with each other in relation to a reference value which is the one in 0.
+Moreover, by dividing by the standard deviation, each individual has the same weight which is 1.

 To do, you need to divide values by the standard deviation.
 Next, plot the same graphs :

 <codeblock id="01_21">
 </codeblock>

 We have finally 4 univariate analysis of the mean differences between all the products for each attributes.
 For example, _Chanel N5_ and _Angel_ are closer than _J'adore ET_ in Spicy perception.
 They have a shorter "distance" between them.

-We can summary these graphics in four _4x4_ matrix with the distance mean-mean for each product. to get it, start to get the data frame of means of three sensory attributes for three products.
+We can summary these graphics in four _4x4_ matrix with the distance mean-mean for each product.
+To get it, start to get the data frame of means of three sensory attributes for three products.

 <codeblock id="01_19">
 Use the function summarize() of dplyr to add the column corresponding to the mean of one attribute.